 Find out more about using your health insurance.

-As part of the recent changes, insurers such as AIA, Great Eastern and Prudential have also introduced claims-based pricing for selected Integrated Shield Plans.
+A: Some insurers such as AIA, Great Eastern and Prudential have introduced claims-based pricing for selected Integrated Shield Plans.

 With claims-based pricing, your rider premiums at each policy renewal are adjusted based on your claims during the previous policy year.
 The adjustments differ across insurers.

-For example, if the standard premium for a co-pay rider at 38 years old is $722 and a claim is made at a private hospital in 2021, your premium for the next policy year (2022) will increase by 1.5 times to $1,083.
-The adjusted premium will revert to the standard level in 2023.
+For example, for a Great Eastern TotalCare Elite-P Co-pay rider as of 15 May 2023, the standard annual premium for a co-pay rider at 38 years old is $972.30.
+If a claim is made at a private hospital through Great Eastern’s panel of specialists in 2023, your premium for the next policy year (2024) will remain the same.

 Please check with your insurer to find out more about your plan and premiums.

-A: Your integrated shield plan can also serve as an emergency medical insurance if your visit to our Accident & Emergency (A&E) department warrants a hospital admission with a minimum stay of 8 hours.
+A: Your Integrated Shield Plan can also serve as an emergency medical insurance if your visit to our 24-Hour Urgent Care Centre warrants a hospital admission with a minimum stay of 8 hours.

-If your integrated shield plan and rider cover private hospitals, you only need to pay a minimal amount for both your A&E outpatient bill and your inpatient treatment.
+If your Integrated Shield Plan and rider cover private hospitals, you only need to pay a minimal amount for both your outpatient bill and your inpatient treatment.